 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.
-(1 Thessalonians 4:14) [ESV]
+(1 Thessalonians 4:14)

-So, the question is, where have these Christians been since they "fell asleep" (passed away).
+So, the question is, where have these Christians been since they "fell asleep" (passed away)?
 In our studies on Heaven and Hell we learned that all the righteous go to Paradise when they die physically.
-Before Christ's resurrection Paradise was in Sheol.
-However, when he rose from the dead he took Paradise up next to the third heaven.
+We also learned that before Christ's resurrection, Paradise was in Sheol (Hades).
+However, when Jesus rose from the dead, he took Paradise up next to the third heaven.
 Apparently, as Christ comes down from his throne room (the third heaven), he will stop off at Paradise and gather up all Christians who are there and bring them with him to the atmosphere of the earth where they will be united with their resurrected bodies.